 Even if you are someone who has one, two, or a couple of years of experience, I think you should go to industry experts who can work on the architecture of the product, to understand what databases work at scale, what programming languages work at scale, what frameworks work at scale, which deployment platforms work at scale, etc.

 If I were to start all over, I would never do this without a tech co-founder.

 Also, I would spend more time speaking to the engineers before hiring them and try to understand their competency before trusting their words.

 What advice would you give to a non-tech finance professional trying to build a tech startup?

 Is coding required if one wants to launch a tech company?
 Usually no, but coding is the most basic part.

-Maybe I can write code in node or Java but building a scalable software requires many different things.
-You have to think about backend, frontend, DevOps, and also handle scalability, product security among others.
+Maybe I can write code in node or Java but building scalable software requires many different things.
+You have to think about the backend, frontend, and DevOps, and also handle scalability, and product security among others.